John E. Burke PTO Bylaws Effective September 2019-2020

 The Fiscal Year shall begin on July 1 and end on following June 30.

 Audits: A financial review committee shall audit the PTO books annually before the books are given to the new board.
 The Committee should consist of at least one outgoing, or current board member, one in-coming board member, and at least one other current member of good standing.
 This committee may not include the in-coming or out-going Treasurer.
 The committee is appointed by the President and approved by the Board.
 This committee will match every financial request with every receipt.
+The audit must by completed no later than July 31st.
 The committee’s report is submitted to the Board at the first general meeting of the school year.

 Reimbursement: A reimbursement form along with a receipt or invoice must be submitted together to the Treasurer.
+If a receipt is not available for a purchase of less than $10 it will be reimbursed as long as a form is completed.
 If it is not an item as written in the budget, two board members must sign the request form, if the request is over $100.

 All PTO financial and other pertinent records must be turned over within 10 business days from the last meeting date of the school calendar year.
 The incoming and outgoing President and treasurer must make themselves available to sign and record the transfer of bank accounts.
 Financial records would include bank account records, outstanding debt records, history of all transactions, receipts, and tax information.
 Other pertinent records include date of contracted events, frequent contacts, willing volunteer information, sample forms/documents, PTO inventory, etc.